GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareReader.md

 | PersonNotEnabled | TokenData, TokenId, PersonId     |
 | ReaderDisabled   | TokenData, [TokenId], [PersonId] |
 | RejectedFormat   | Data                             |

+>N.B.
+Reader Commands have the event name of `Read:n` where 'n' is the command number 1 to 9.
+See above for information on Reader Commands.

 ## Commands